PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

        There is currently one on type of PathwayProjection:

        + `MappingProjection`
-         Takses the value of the `OutputState` of one Mechanism, and converts it as necessary to provide it as the variable for the `InputState` of another Mechanism.
+         Takes the value of the `OutputState` of one Mechanism, and converts it as necessary to provide it as the variable for the `InputState` of another Mechanism.

    + `ModulatoryProjection`